Chess lessons for children aged 6 years + who are beginners and new to chess!

 I’m also trying to increase the number of girls that play chess too.
 So if you have a daughter that wants to have a go, please bring her along to join in as well.

-If you’d like to buy an easy to read chess book for bebinners, I usually recommend this one by Murray Chandler and Helen Miligan.
+If you’d like to buy an easy to read chess book for bebinners, I usually recommend this one by Murray Chandler and Helen Milligan.

 Girls can play chess just as well as boys when they’re encouraged to join in and have a go.